DavidRFNienhuis/Maps/README.md

 Bus Tracker Exercise

 The bus tracker Exercise was a fun one.
 In this project the object was to track the bus stops between MIT and Harvard.
-To use this page, you just click the button that says “Show the Stops Along the Way” and the tracker will stop at all the bus stops.
+To use this page, you just click the button that says Show the Stops Along the Way and the tracker will stop at all the bus stops.

 In the future I plan to add more stops and possibly change the location.